raghananth/ec2-spot-workshops/content/launching_ec2_spot_instances/ec2_fleet.md

 weight = 110
 +++

-An *EC2 Fleet* contains the configuration information to launch a fleet—or group—of instances.
+*EC2 Fleet* contains the configuration information to launch a fleet—or group—of instances.
 In a single API call, a fleet can launch multiple instance types across multiple Availability Zones, using the On-Demand Instance, Reserved Instance, and Spot Instance purchasing models together.
 Using EC2 Fleet, you can define separate On-Demand and Spot capacity targets, specify the instance types that work best for your applications, and specify how Amazon EC2 should distribute your fleet capacity within each purchasing model.